leondutoit/pg-need-to-know/notes.md

 - make a presentation, with visual representations of the model

 ## IP
+- create table_information view
+- add table descriptions using comments, show in table_information
+- rename informational tables and views to be more consistent
-- enforce group level table access
+- enforce group level table access and implement grant and revoke
 - add tests for audit log table - access rules, content
-- describe audit log table in readme

 ## Done
 - review query build statements and input sanitsation - see: https://www.postgresql.org/docs/9.6/static/plpgsql-statements.html